Explore The Colourful Moroccan Souk (Moroccan Market)

 However, the most popular is the spice souk in Marrakesh.
 While the aroma of the spices is tantalising, the sight of heaps of colourful spices itself is a visual treat.
 Moroccan saffron is the most sought-after spice, as well as the most expensive.
 But beware saffron sold in powder form; it’s definitely fake!

-Glimpse The Heart Of Morocco At The Souks Of Fes
+Glimpse The Heart Of Moroccan Market At The Souks Of Fes

 It is said that Fes is the heart of Morocco.
 Circa 1300 years, the cobbled alleys of Fes medina were just as lively as they are now.
 Despite the fact that tourism and globalisation have changed the face of medinas, Fes still transports you back to an ancient time.
 Once here, ready yourself to get lost in a sea of humans flowing in an erratic rhythm.